yegor256/sibit/README.md

 ```

 It should work.
-If it doesn't, submit an issue and I will try to help.
+If it doesn't, submit an issue and I can try to help.

 ## How to contribute

 Read [these guidelines].
-Make sure your build is green before you contribute
+Make sure your build is green before you contribute your pull request.
-your pull request.
-You will need to have [Ruby] 2.3+ and [Bundler] installed.
+You need to have [Ruby] 2.3+ and [Bundler] installed.
 Then:

 ```bash